-At Jonathan Perkins Injury Lawyers, our legal team are dedicated to providing our clients with comprehensive legal counsel, and have earned a reputation of fighting for the rights of the injured – not large firms and corporation.
+At Jonathan Perkins Injury Lawyers, our legal team is dedicated to providing our clients with comprehensive legal counsel and have earned a reputation of fighting for the rights of the injured – not large firms and corporation.

 With over 140 years of combined legal experience and having won MILLIONS in settlements and verdicts for our clients, the team of attorneys at our firm have the knowledge and resources to help obtain your MAXIMUM compensation benefits.

-To find out more, please contact us on1-800-PERKINS(outside of Connecticut, call 203-397-1283), where a member from our intake team will collect some information about your case and then quickly transfer you to one of our attorneys – it’s that easy!
+To find out more, please contact us on 800-PERKINS.
+A member of our intake team will collect some information about your case and then quickly transfer you to one of our attorneys – it’s that easy!

-If you would prefer to start immediately, simply fill out and send the FREE CASE REVIEW form at the top of this page.
+If you would prefer to start immediately, simply fill out and send the Free Case Evaluation form.